ExpDev-mul/ExpDev-mul/README.md

 - Worked with & for worldwide-top developers (Xuefei, FrootLoopsPoptart, Aexural, TM951, to name a few...).
 - Developer Forum profile with 816 days visited, 34k posts read, 743 likes receive, 7d read time and many rare badges: https://devforum.roblox.com/u/complexmetatable/summary
 - I have over 540+ places created on Roblox, and numerous other projects in the relevant fields.
-- I mastered Integral and Differential Calculus, as well as applied Linear Algebra, at 14, applying them to develop 3D games.
+- I mastered Integral and Differential Calculus, applied Linear Algebra, and advanced Mechanics at 14, applying them to develop 3D games.

 ## 🛠️ Experience:
 - **Game Development (~5 years):** Luau.